dropmeaword/how-to-read-software/PITCHME.md

 ---

-This is a historical "accident", Microsoft was working on a network to compete with the Internet and they were using Word documents as the basis for their presentation layer.
-So if they had been successful, the whole software landscape and how you build a site, would be radically different today.

----

 ## Programming languages
 - have functional purposes such as processing data or making decisions
 - they have statements to control execution flow